Jordie Barrett, Laumape get first test starts against Lions

-AUCKLAND Fullback Jordie Barrett and centre Ngani Laumape will make their first starts for the All Blacks in the series-deciding third test against the British and Irish Lions in Auckland on Saturday.
+AUCKLAND (Reuters) - Fullback Jordie Barrett and centre Ngani Laumape will make their first starts for the All Blacks in the series-deciding third test against the British and Irish Lions in Auckland on Saturday.

 Barrett made his debut off the bench against Samoa last month, while Laumape did likewise in the 24-21 second test loss to the Lions in Wellington last week after Sonny Bill Williams had been dismissed for a dangerous shoulder charge.